B0bWa/Next_heatpump/README.md

 A HACS-compatible custom integration for the **Adlar Castra Aurora II** heat pump, communicating over **Modbus TCP** via an RS485-to-WiFi gateway.

 No YAML required.
 All setup is done through the Home Assistant UI.
+This software is a fork of the Adlar Aurora II as developed by https://github.com/conradhagemans.
+Thank you for this repository!
 ---

 ## Hardware setup